Dated December 2025

 Introduction

-545490 Pty Ltd, ABN 83 648 605 225 trading as Karta Co (Karta), and all its related companies, are committed to protecting your privacy.
+545490 Pty Ltd trading as Karta Co, ABN 83 648 605 225 (Karta, us, we, our), and all its related companies, are committed to protecting your privacy.
 We maintain robust physical, electronic, and procedural safeguards to protect personal information.
 This Privacy Policy applies to the Karta website, our mobile applications and products and services, and governs data collection and usage.
-We adopted this Privacy Policy (“Policy”) to manage personal information in an open and transparent manner.
+We adopted this Privacy Policy (Policy) to manage personal information in an open and transparent manner for use on the website and our mobile applications in relation to any products and our services (Products and Services).

 What is personal information?

-Personal information includes any information or opinion, about an identified individual or an individual who can be reasonably identified from their information.
+Personal information includes any information or opinion, about an identified individual or an individual who can be reasonably identified from that information.

 Personal Information may include the following: